Principal Bundles and Gauge Theories: Einstein's General Relativity

 \section{Einstein's General Relativity}

 The idea of gauge theories starts with Einstein's general theory of relativity, as this is where an intrinsic formulation in terms of manifold geometry was first introduced in physics.
 Remember that Einstein's special theory of relativity is a theory of mechanics that was devised to solve the incompatibility between Newton's laws of mechanics and Maxwell's electromagnetism\footnote{Indeed, analogues of Newton's three laws of mechanics hold in special relativity.}.
-Similarly, Einstein's general theory of relativity was born from the need to make the special theory compatible with Newton's law of gravity\footnote{Here, one can still formulate a form of Newton's three laws of mechanics that holds equally in presence of gravity.}.
-It is a theory of gravity and mechanics; however, one would do it more justice by calling it a theory of spacetime geometry, as the shift of paradigm it encompasses seems far more interesting that its precise numerical predictions.
-It is the best theory of gravity we have and its predictions, such as the perihelion shift of Mercury, gravitational lensing, gravitational red shift and even (arguably) the existence of black holes have been successfully verified.
-However, it is a classical theory in the sense that is does not deal with quantum mechanical effects.
+Similarly, Einstein's general theory of relativity was born from the need to make the special theory compatible with Newton's law of gravitation\footnote{Here, one can still formulate a form of Newton's three laws of mechanics that holds equally in the presence of gravity.}.
+It is a theory of gravity and mechanics; however, one would do it more justice by calling it a theory of spacetime geometry, as the paradigm shift it encompasses seems far more interesting than its precise numerical predictions.
+It is the best theory of gravity we have and its predictions, such as the perihelion shift of Mercury, gravitational lensing, gravitational redshift and even (arguably) the existence of black holes have been successfully verified.
+However, it is a classical theory in the sense that it does not deal with quantum-mechanical effects.
 The merger of quantum mechanics and general relativity is still, after almost a century, the holy grail of modern physics.
 I will briefly discuss the principles of general relativity from a point of view that fits in with the topics discussed in this thesis.

 The central observation that might lead one to the mathematical framework of general relativity is the following.
-Let us consider a test particle in a gravitational field $g$ (a time dependent vector field on $\R^3$) and lets denote its position at time $t$ by $x(t)\in \R^3$.
-Then Newton's second law, combined with his law of gravitation tells us that
+Let us consider a test particle in a gravitational field $g$ (a time-dependent vector field on $\R^3$) and let us denote its position at time $t$ by $x(t)\in \R^3$.
+Then Newton's second law, combined with his law of gravitation, tells us that

-where $m_i$ is the particle's `inertial mass' and $m_g$ is its `gravitational mass', which we know to coincide since Galilei and therefore just talk about plain `mass'.
+where $m_i$ is the particle's `inertial mass' and $m_g$ is its `gravitational mass', which we have known to coincide since Galileo; we therefore just talk about plain `mass'.
 This means that the equation of motion of the particle,